FelixFourcolor/noteblock-generator/README.md

 * `-q`: Above, plus brief information about the structure, a generating progress bar, and longer error message if one occurs.
 * Default: Above, plus full information about the structure, and a confirmation prompt before generating.

-Note: with `-q` option, without a confirmation prompt, you can still press `CTRL + C` before the progress bar reaches 100% to safely quit the program.
-No changes will be made to the world.
+Note: with `-q` option, without a confirmation prompt, you can still press `CTRL + C` before the progress bar reaches 100% to safely quit the program; no changes would be made to the world.